linki/chaoskube/README.md

 Remember that `chaoskube` by default kills any pod in all your namespaces, including system pods and itself.

+`chaoskube` provides a simple HTTP endpoint that can be used to check that it is running.
+This can be used for [Kubernetes liveness and readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/).
+By default, this listens on port 8080.
+To disable, pass `--address=""` to `chaoskube`.

 ## Filtering targets

 However, you can limit the search space of `chaoskube` by providing label, annotation and namespace selectors.